IMPORTANTINFORMATION

 We Can Help.
 Contact us Now.

 Contact us now to find out if you qualify for a Bard PowerPort lawsuit.
-Our attorney team will do a free case review and advise you on your legal options.
+Our team of attorneys will conduct a free case review and advise you on your legal options.
 We can help you recover damages for your medical expenses, lost wages, pain and suffering, and other losses.
-We can help you hold the defendants accountable for their negligence.
+We will strive to help you hold the defendants accountable for their alleged negligence.

 Attorney Advertising Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.
 Prior results do not guarantee a similar outcome.